 Walk by the office of Dr. Sofia Hiort-Wright and most likely there are student-athletes in it getting academic help and advice.

-Since arriving in 2009, Shaka Smart has sung the praises of Hiort-Wright for her ability to relate to the student-athletes and help them reach their academic goals.
+During her tenure, VCU coaches have regularly sung the praises of Hiort-Wright for her ability to relate to the student-athletes and help them reach their academic goals.

 The numbers back up that statement as the near 280 student-athletes at VCU have posted record-breaking academic numbers in recent years, including overall GPA and graduation rates.
 In the fall of 2012, the Rams posted an overall GPA of over 3.0, a first in the department’s 45-year history.